Opportunity to contribute to a new global book project on:

 Book proposals should propose core themes and emerging areas of research and thought leadership.

 The Series Editors, Dr David Murphy and Professor Alison Marshall (Institute for Leadership and Sustainability, University of Cumbria, Ambleside, UK), are currently accepting new book proposals.
-We are particularly interested in on topics that integrate theory about citizenship and sustainability with leadership, management and collaboration in practice.
+We are particularly interested in topics that integrate theory about citizenship and sustainability with leadership, management and collaboration in practice.
 'Citizenship and Sustainability in Organizations' aims to publish the best ideas integrating a wide range of theory and practice under the broad umbrella of citizenship and sustainability in a format that is readable, accessible, engaging, interesting and useful for readers in academia, business, consultancy, government, the UN system, NGOs, community groups and related networks.

 Specific topics include, but are not limited to: